-Speaker, Council's reviewed Draft IDP tabled today in this meeting informs the 2025/26 financial year's Draft Budget.
-I am pleased to announce that this draft budget is aligned to the draft revised IDP.
-Due to the current financial situation of Mkhambathini Municipality, the municipality will only be able to fund the capital projects through the Municipal Infrastructure Grant which amounts to R 18 .9 million and own generated revenue of R 5.1 million.
+Speaker, Council's reviewed IDP today in this meeting informs the 2025/26 financial year's Budget.
+I am pleased to announce that this budget is aligned to the IDP.
+Due to the current financial situation of Mkhambathini Municipality, the municipality will only be able to fund the capital projects through the Municipal Infrastructure Grant which amounts to R 18.9 million and own generated revenue of R 5.1 million.
 Few projects are funded from the Municipality's own reserves as per the detailed capital budget.